 The team at SSP is responsible for integrating compelling new content, live events, entertainment, and innovative consumer experiences into Westfield’s worldwide collection of properties — with a focus on such flagship destinations as Westfield London and Stratford City in the United Kingdom, Westfield Century City in Los Angeles, and under the magnificent roof of the Oculus at Westfield World Trade Center in New York City.

-SSP was the lead producer, with Roy Furman and Oprah Winfrey, of the acclaimed 2016 Tony Award-winning Broadway revival of The Color Purple.
+- Lead producer, with Roy Furman and Oprah Winfrey, of the acclaimed 2016 Tony Award-winning Broadway revival of The Color Purple.
 It was also the recipient of a Grammy Award for Best Musical Theater Album and a Daytime Emmy Award for Outstanding Musical Performance on NBC’S Today.
-The Color Purple will begin a national tour across the United States in October 2017.
+The Color Purple began it’s national tour across the United States in October 2017.

 MEET OUR TEAM